bhisaac/5eFP/5eFP-SRD.md

 In battle, you fight with primal ferocity.
 On your turn, you can enter a rage as a bonus action that lasts until the end of the encounter.

 While raging, you gain the following benefits if you aren’t wearing heavy armor:
-- You have advantage on STR checks and STR saving throws.
+- You have advantage on STR checks.
 - Damage dealt to you by minions is reduced to 0.
 - You gain resistance to bludgeoning, piercing, and slashing damage (minimum 1).